In a Snap: Get Your Website up and Running

 Later, you can always upgrade to wordpress.org and purchase your own domain name (from for example yourname.com).
-Purchasing that domain name can prove significant, it increase your search engine presence and you will “own” it.
+Purchasing that domain name can prove significant; it increases your search engine presence and you will “own” it.

 You can take your time to develop your site later, but with these key elements:

 Social sharing buttons: A must!
 If you are already on Twitter, Facebook, or just Instagram, you do want to grow those audiences by providing links.

 An “About” page: Doesn’t have to be long-winded.
 Could be as simple as a little about what you are working on now, a series of sculptures, your first novel, etc.

 A Contact Page: Another must.
 And we advise using a Web form rather than just listing your email address to avoid spam.

 Email Sign-Up Form: You want to capture emails, and start building a mailing list for that announcement of your first publication or art exhibition.
 Sign-up forms are easy enough to set up through Mailchimp.com.

 Your Avatar: We want to see your face.